nafiul-adnan/Read-Well-Faster/README.md

 - Press **Save**

 ## Step 4:
-- Now whenever you need to convert a page's text to Bionic, Just click the `Read-Well` bookmark option and it'll convert the page to bionic.
+- Now whenever you need to convert a page's text to Fast-Reading, Just click the `Read-Well` bookmark option and it'll convert the page to Fast-Reading format.
 - Click the `Read-Well` bookmark option twice and it'll reverse the page to normal.
 - This code also supports both Bangla and English text conversation.